NishaGNB/demorepo/README.md

 ## 📄 License and Acknowledgments

 This project is for educational demonstration purposes.
 Inspired by the best of open-source collaboration platforms—built with FastAPI, React, MySQL, and more.
 For detailed setup, API reference, deployment, and troubleshooting, see the sections below or the original technical documentation.

----

-**Note:** Remember to update the “Team Details” and any wireframe/screens as your prototype evolves.